-The jury found that the iPhone directly infringed U.S. patent 6,070,068, which was issued to Sony and covers a method for controlling the connecting state of a call, U.S. patent 6,253,075, which covers call rejection, and U.S. patent 6,427,078, which covers a data processing device.
+The jury found that the iPhone 3G, 3GS and 4 directly infringed claims in U.S. patent 6,070,068, which was issued to Sony and covers a method for controlling the connecting state of a call, U.S. patent 6,253,075, issued to Nokia and which covers call rejection, and U.S. patent 6,427,078, also issued to Nokia and which covers a data processing device.

 Apple had argued that all three patents were invalid, but the jury disagreed.

 "We're pleased that the court found infringement on all three patents and we think that it's justified," a spokesman for MobileMedia said by phone.
 He said the company plans to make a more detailed statement later.

 Apple did not immediately reply to a request for comment.